 - preserve the tax-deferred status of earnings

-Your clients can take advantage of 72(t) penalty-free withdrawals by rolling over eligible retirement plan assets into new and/or existing IRAs.
+You can take advantage of 72(t) penalty-free withdrawals by rolling over eligible retirement plan assets into new and/or existing IRAs.
 Here’s how it works:

 - Withdrawals must be made at least annually for five years or until age 59½, whichever is later.